 Can You Use Your Old HDMI or PS4 HDMI Cables with PS5?

-You CAN use your old HDMI cables but that is NOT recommended.
+Yes, you CAN use your old HDMI cables, but that is NOT recommended.

-This is because if you use an HDMI 1.4 or and HDMI 2.0 cable with an HDMI 2.1 port found on the PS5, you will unfortunately be bottlenecked at the specs of the older gen cables.
+This is because if you use an HDMI 1.4 or an HDMI 2.0 cable with an HDMI 2.1 port found on the PS5, you will, unfortunately, be bottlenecked at the specs of the older-gen lines.

-Hence, while your PS5 has the capacity to support 4K@120Hz, with an HDMI 2.0 cable you will only be limited to 4K@60Hz.
+That’s why, while your PS5 has the capacity to support 4K@120Hz, with an HDMI 2.0 cable, you will only be limited to 4K@60Hz.

-With an HDMI 1.4 cable, things will be even worse with your max data rate supporting only 4K@30Hz max.
+And with an HDMI 1.4 cable, things will be even worse with your max data rate supporting only 4K@30Hz.

 Does PS4 Come with an HDMI 2.1 cable?

 No, PS4 does NOT come with an HDMI 2.1 cable.
-Even the newest PS4 Pro comes with only an HDMI 2.0 port and is thus accompanied with an HDMI 2.0 cable.
+Even the newest PS4 Pro comes with only an HDMI 2.0 port and is thus accompanied by an HDMI 2.0 cable.